cg2021c/threejs-presentation-anak-ambis/6.1.ConvexGeometry/README.md

 # ConvexGeometry

 With THREE.ConvexGeometry, we can create a convex hull from a set of points.
 A convex hull is the minimal shape that encompasses all these points.
 The easiest way to understand this is by looking at an example.
-If you open up the 01-advanced-3d-geometriesconvex.html example, you'll see the convex hull for a random set of points.
+If we open up the 01-advanced-3d-geometriesconvex.html example, we'll see the convex hull for a random set of points.
 The following screenshot shows this geometry:

 <a href="../learning-threejs-master/chapter-06/01-advanced-3d-geometries-convex.html">
   <img src="../img/5.1.png">